KapsonLabs/SimpleCalculator/README.md

   ![Simple Git Workflow](/img/git-workflow-2.jpg)
   *the image above shows a simple git workflow, follow the image to get a better understanding of the commands explained below*

-        - #### git add ####
+  #### git add and git commit####
   The *git add* command adds a change in the working directory to the staging area.
 It tells Git that you want to include updates to a particular file in the next commit.
-However changes are not actually recorded until you run git           commit.
+However changes are not actually recorded until you run *git commit*.

   In conjunction with these commands, you'll also need git status to view the state of the working directory and the             staging area.

   ##### Examples ######
+    git add <file name>
+  Stage all changes in <file> for the next commit.

+    git add <directory name>
+  Stage all changes in <directory> for the next commit.

+    git add .
+  Stage all files inside the initalized git repository.
+This is by far the most used *git add* convention.

+    git reset
+  Unstages all files that were staged with the *git add* command

+    git commit -m 'Commit Comment'
+  Commit a snapshot of the staged files to the local repository.

+    git status
+  Examine the current state of the local repository.